mdn/content/files/en-us/web/api/cssstyledeclaration/removeproperty/index.md

 ### Parameters

 - `property`
   - A string representing the property name to be removed.
-Multi-word property names are hyphenated and not camel-cased.
+Multi-word property names are snake-case, not camelCase.

 ### Return value